Candy Corn Hat Knitting Pattern

 - You can pick up stitches every one bar or two bars on the edges – this is up to you.
 I generally pick up every 2 bars.

-- Just be careful that what you do to one side of the knitting should also be done on the other side to keep them even.
+- Just be careful what you do to one side of the knitting; it should also be done on the other side to keep them even.

-- When you come to the brim of the hat, you need to turn this over – so the right sides are facing you to seam.
+- When you come to the hat’s brim, you need to turn this over – so the right sides are facing you to the seam.

 - This is so you get an invisible seam on the right side of the knitted fabric.